OrlandoQuintana/quadcopter_from_scratch/README.md

 #### **Components**
 1. **`imu_publisher` Node**
-   - Reads raw accelerometer and gyroscope data from the ICM-20948 over SPI using the custom Rust driver.
+   - Reads raw accelerometer and gyroscope data from the ICM-20948 over SPI using the custom ICM-20948 Rust driver.
    - Publishes raw IMU data to the `/raw_imu` ROS2 topic.

 2. **`sensor_fusion` Node**
    - Subscribes to `/raw_imu` to receive raw accelerometer and gyroscope data.
-   - Uses an **Extended Kalman Filter (EKF)** to fuse the data and estimate roll, pitch, and yaw angles.
+   - Uses an **Extended Kalman Filter (EKF)** to fuse the data and estimate quadcopter attitude.
-   - Publishes the estimated orientation to the `/estimated_orientation` topic.
+   - Publishes the estimated orientation to the `/quaternion_estimate` ROS2 topic.

 ---